fejfighter/emacs/README.md

 ## X11 and Wayland

-Of course, PGTK supports X11 and Wayland connections.
+Of course, GTK4 supports X11 and Wayland connections.

 You can use `GDK_BACKEND` environment variable and `--display` option, and you can do `(make-frame-on-display display-name)` with display-name of